luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Style appropriately for mobile-first design
 4. Update `ConversationDetail.tsx` back button behavior:
     - For coordinators: Back button navigates to conversation list (`/messages`)
-    - For fosters: Back button already navigates to Dashboard (from M 5.6)
+    - For fosters: Back button already navigates to Dashboard (from Direct Navigation to Foster Chat)
 5. Style for mobile-first design
 6. Test: Coordinator sees all conversations, can navigate to any, back button returns to list